Aadi1909/musicplayer/readme.md

 - **📱 Responsive Design:**
   - Built with Tailwind CSS for a sleek, modern look that adapts to any device.

+- **🎨 Theme Toggle:**
+  - Switch between light and dark modes for a personalized experience.

+- **🎵 Visualizer:**
+  - Enjoy a real-time audio visualizer for an immersive music experience.

 ---

 ## 🚀 Getting Started